 1. If the application of this chapter would deny all reasonable economic use of the subject property, the city shall determine if compensation is an appropriate action, or the property owner may apply for an exception pursuant to this section.
 A reasonable use exception is a measure of last resort for use only in those situations where all economic use of a property would be denied by the critical areas regulations.

 2. Exception Request and Review Process.
+Application for a reasonable use request shall be processed as

-A reasonable use request is a Type II action and shall be considered in accordance with the procedures for such actions as set forth in Chapter 20.01 PTMC.
+a.
+A Type II permit as set forth in Chapter 20.01 PTMC if outside of shorelines jurisdiction.

+b.
+A Shoreline Variance in accordance with Section 10.7 of the Shoreline Master Program, if in shorelines jurisdiction.

 In addition to the application submittal requirements in PTMC 19.05.040(F), application for a reasonable use exception shall include:

 a.
 Technical studies and other data that describe the possible injurious effects of the proposed development on occupiers of the land, on other properties, on public resources, and on the environment.
 Possible injurious effects must be described even when the injurious effect will become significant only in combination with similar effects from other developments; and